Kyriosity/read-write/README+/software/ArcDeco/README+/01.Rationale/README.md

 [![Powered by good quotes](https://img.shields.io/badge/💡Powered-💬by_quotes-Cyan?style=flat&labelColor=CornflowerBlue&color=CornflowerBlue)](../../../../pencraft/README+/quotes/README+/cornerstones.md)

-<p dir="rtl">,An eloquent metaphor eases explanation<br />.at least for the author</p>
+<p dir="rtl">A cherry-picked <b>metaphor</b><br />,simplifies explanation<br />(.At times even for readers)</p>

-Learning the basics of programming is the same easy as chess rules (look, chess analogy works for everything).
-Writing first applications also resembles first games: blitz, enjoyable, and visibly advancing.
+Chess is a universal metaphor.
+Learning the basics of programming is as easy as the rules of this game, and writing the first applications also resembles the first rounds: blitz, enjoyable, and visibly advancing.

 At a certain complexity level, the qualitative progress by numerous plays/apps will abruptly slow down in excellence.
 In chess either you blunder or a little better player will posinionally trap you. software will be _ KLUDGE